An analysis of English Premier League results

 From and including the results for week 21, I will no longer give an entertainment score.

 This chart shows the number of games that each team has either held possession for 40% or less of a game (blue line) or 60% or more (orange line).
-No surprise that Man City tops the orange line, yet Chelsea being almost equal with them, given its relatively lowly ranking (11) on the Performance Achievement League (PAL) (see below), is somewhat surprising.
+No surprise that Man City tops the orange line, yet Chelsea being almost equal with them is somewhat surprising given its relatively lowly ranking (13) on the Performance Achievement League (PAL) (see below).
 As I have said before, it suggests that Chelsea is not using its share of possession to the best advantage.
 Possession for possession's sake is not good enough.

 As far as the blue line is concerned, you would expect to see the bottom three clubs - Cardiff, Fulham and Huddersfield - feature at the top of the blue line.
-In fact, Cardiff (18/13) is there in top place followed by Brighton (17/17), Burnley (15/3), Newcastle (13/2) and Southampton (16/4).
-(The numbers in brackets are their current positions in the EPL/PAL).
-The fact that Burnley, Newcastle and Southampton are so high in the PAL suggests that they are punching above their weight during the final stages of the season.
-Brighton, however, is on slippery ground and is the only team that Cardiff can realistically catch.
+In fact, Cardiff (18/10) is there in top place but followed by Brighton, Burnley, Newcastle and Southampton.

 Results - Week 35